EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

+After each training run, we compute feature-level attributions using a chosen interpretability method (SHAP or LIME), yielding an attribution vector $\mathbf{e}_r \in \mathbb{R}^d$, where each component corresponds to the attribution assigned to a specific input feature.
+EvoXplain collects these attribution vectors,

-and treats them as samples drawn from the explanation distribution induced by stochastic training.
-Importantly, EvoXplain does \textbf{not aggregate} predictions or construct ensembles; it analyses explanation variability arising solely from repeated instantiation of the same model class.
+and treats them as samples drawn from the empirical distribution of explanations in explanation space induced by repeated admissible instantiation of the training pipeline.
+Importantly, EvoXplain does \textbf{not} aggregate predictions or construct ensembles; it analyses explanatory structure arising solely from admissible variation within a single model class and data split.

+For convex regularised Logistic Regression, fixed data and fixed hyperparameters determine the optimum up to numerical tolerance, so run-to-run variation arises from differences in admissible hyperparameter configurations rather than optimiser stochasticity.

+To ensure comparability across runs, all attribution vectors are computed using the same interpretability method, background reference, and preprocessing configuration.